-Figure 4-7 Installing the SIM Card (Z40-C)
+Figure 4-9 Installing the SIM Card

-- 1. SIM card slot - 2 SIM card
+1. SIM card tray

-3. SIM card tray
+2. SIM card

 - Never allow metal objects, such as screws, staples and paper clips, to enter the computer.
 Foreign metal objects can create a short circuit, which can cause computer damage and fire, possibly resulting in serious injury. - Do not touch the connectors on the SIM card or on the computer.
 Debris on the connectors might cause access problems.